fluid-project/handbook.floeproject.org/src/collections/pages/en-CA/perspectives.md

     order: 2
 ---

-This section aims to bring together diverse perspectives to discuss critical topics related to inclusive learning and future of education.
+This section brings together diverse perspectives to discuss critical topics related to inclusive learning and future of education.